The Deal With Diets

 People diet for many reasons.
-Some are at an unhealthy weight and need to pay closer attention to their eating and exercise habits.
+Some are at an unhealthy weight and want to pay closer attention to their eating and exercise habits.
 Some play sports and want to be in top physical condition.
 Others may think they would look and feel better if they lost a few pounds.

 Can Diets Be Unhealthy?

-Don't fall for diets that restrict food groups, either.
+Don't fall for diets that cut out food groups, either.
 A diet that says no carbs — like bread or pasta — or tells you to eat only fruit is unhealthy.
-You won't get the vitamins and minerals you need.
-And although you may lose weight at first, these diets are hard to stick with and don't usually work in the long run.
+You won't get the nutrients you need.
+Even if you lose weight at first, these diets are hard to stick with and don't usually work in the long run.

 How Can I Lose Weight Safely?

-The best way to diet is to eat a variety of healthy food.
-Aim to eat more fruits and veggies, whole grains, and drink water instead of sugary drinks like sports drinks or sodas.
-Cut back on meats high in fat (like burgers and hot dogs), fried foods, sweets, and other junk food.
+The best way to diet is to eat a variety of healthy food in the right amount.
+Choose more fruits and veggies, whole grains, and lean protein, and drink water instead of sugary drinks like soda, juice, and sports drinks.
+Cut back on fried foods, sweets, chips, and other junk food.

 If you are ready to make changes, here are some tried-and-true tips:

-- Eat at least five servings a day of fruits and veggies.
+- Eat at least 5 servings a day of fruits and veggies.

-- Choose a variety of protein foods, like lean meat and poultry, seafood, beans, soy products, and nuts — provide important nutrients and help you feel satisfied.
+- Include a variety protein in your diet.
+Protein foods — including lean meat and poultry, seafood, eggs, beans, soy products, and nuts — provide important nutrients and help you feel satisfied.